Julianne Moore Takes Part In Guinness World Record Attempt, And Why Eddie Redmayne Says She Is ‘Amazing’

 — mia dolan (@eddiredmayne) September 8, 2016

-According to People magazine, the Danish Girl actor credited Moore for establishing strong bonds with her fellow actors during the filming of Savage Grace.
+According to People, the Danish Girl actor credited Moore for establishing strong bonds with her fellow actors during the filming of Savage Grace.

 “What’s amazing about Julianne is she is so funny and so she’s not one of those actors that like takes themselves into a room and gets into a zone.
 She’s like talking to you.”